matteocannaviccio/LectorPlus/README.md

 	|-- sources (en es it de fr): other important files used in the process
 	|		|-- type: it contains the instance types, or other dictionaries (when present)
 	|		|-- redirect.tsv: it contains tsv files used to solve redirect names during the parsing
+	|
+	|-- spotlight (en es it de fr): contain the models to run DBpedia Spotlight for each langage
+	|		|-- dbpedia-spotlight-latest.jar

 Other folders are created at run-time: